 And since everybody in Silicon Valley is super close, it didn’t take the brothers too long to get acquainted with both Peter Thiel and Elon Musk, the founders of PayPal (amongst other companies you may have heard of).

 The result was a seed investment of $2 million, which helped to get the ball rolling on Stripe.
-The service became an immediate success.
-By 2014, Stripe was processing billions in transaction volume and present in over 12 countries.
+John and Patrick did everything in its early days.
+They wrote code as well as handled customer service tickets.

 How Does Stripe Make Money?

-Stripe makes money primarily by taking a cut on every successful payment the company facilitates.
+Stripe makes money by taking a percentage and fixed-fee cut on every facilitated payments.
 The company uses different price packages depending on the selected products.

-For every successful transactions, a 2.9 percentage as well as 0.30 cent fixed fee is applied.
+For every successful transactions, a 2.9 percentage as well as $0.30 fixed fee is applied.
 For international transfers, 1 percent is added on (to a total of 3.9 percent).

 Apart from the transaction fees on payments, which would account for the majority of Stripe’s income, there’s a plethora of other products and services that are monetized.